shauntarves/smartbridge/README.md

 print(provider.plug.list())
 ```

-The exact same command (as well as any other CloudBridge method) will run with any of the supported providers: `ProviderList.[WYZE]`!
+The exact same command (as well as any other SmartBridge method) will run with any of the supported providers: `ProviderList.[WYZE]`!